KDUN: KDUN

 Wayne A. Moreland filed for and was granted a call letter change to KDUN in September 1969.
 Then Moreland's ownership of KRAF would prove short-lived.
 Brothers Steve and Jerome Kenagy's and J. Westley Morgan of Communications Broadcasting, Inc. were granted transfer of control on February 11, 1972.
 The new owners implemented a "middle of the road" (MOR) music format, with news and sports.

-The KDUN call letters have a rich history as they were first assigned in 1921 as the radiotelegraph call sign aboard the ship "Ripple" owned by James T. McAllister."(Radio Service Bulletin, Volume 11)" The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc. The brothers maintained the middle of the road music format through the rest of the 1970s.
+The Kenagy brothers shifted ownership of KDUN in March 1972 to a new company named KDUN Radio, Inc. The brothers maintained the middle of the road music format through the rest of the 1970s.

 In August 1973, KDUN was granted a construction permit to move the studio and transmitter site from Bolon Island (located on the site of a former drive-in movie theater) to Lower Smith River Road.
 The studios moved from the transmitter site into town in the early 1980s.

 Move to 1030

 In March 1982, the station applied to the FCC for authorization to change from 1470 kHz to 1030 kHz.
 That was coupled with an increase in daytime signal power to 10,000 watts.
 A few technical changes would also be made to the antenna system.
 The FCC granted the station the construction permit to make those changes on May 7, 1987.
 KDUN began broadcasting at the lower frequency and higher power in February 1998 and received a license to cover the upgrades on April 18, 1998.

 In April 1982, the Kenagy brothers applied to the FCC to transfer ownership of KDUN Radio, Inc., to their now-larger software company, Custom Business System, Inc. The transfer was approved by the FCC on April 23, 1982.
 In November 1985, CBSI announced that it was selling KDUN Radio, Inc., to Lyle and Eleanor A. Irons so that it could focus on the traffic and billing business.
 The deal was approved by the FCC on February 11, 1986, and the transaction was consummated on April 23, 1986.